 Thus the standards we use in making knowledge claims, according to Fogelin, are not very stringent, at least in 'normal' circumstances.
-Yet, it is a part of justificatory practices that meticulousness is triggered by 'risky' circumstances, Fogelin argues, and in such circumstances people become more careful and critical.
+Yet, it is a part of justificatory practices that meticulousness is triggered by 'risky' circumstances83, Fogelin argues, and in such circumstances people become more careful and critical.
 In the words he borrows from the language of law, the level of scrutiny rises.
 If the refuting possibilities are brought up, or

-&lt;sup>76 Ibid.; it is important to note that accepting that the grounds establish the truth is not the claim that knower's grounds imply the truth (the verdict is reversible, in face of new information; cf. Pyrrhonian reflections, 97); see also Barry Stroud's commentary in "Contemporary Pyrrhonism," in Pyrrhonian Skepticism, ed.
-Walter Sinnott Armstrong (Oxford: Oxford University Press, 2004), 179 Cf. Pyrrhonian reflections, 95-98
+76 Ibid.; it is important to note that accepting that the grounds establish the truth is not the claim that knower's grounds imply the truth (the verdict is reversible, in face of new information; cf. Pyrrhonian reflections, 97); see also Barry Stroud's commentary in "Contemporary Pyrrhonism," in Pyrrhonian Skepticism, ed.
+Walter Sinnott Armstrong (Oxford: Oxford University Press, 2004), 179 77 Cf. Pyrrhonian reflections, 95-98 contemplated, even more so if these are eliminable84, the "fragility of our common practices".85 is revealed.
+The refuting possibilities represent a challenge which will, in this new context of heightened level of scrutiny, result in asserting of ignorance where one claimed knowledge, and furthermore86:

-&lt;sup>78 "Replies to Rosenberg, Villanueva, Valdés-Villanueva" Noûs 34.
+78 "Replies to Rosenberg, Villanueva, Valdés-Villanueva" Noûs 34.
 Supplement: Philosophical Issues 10.
 (2000), 91.